McKinsey & Company: Accusations of conflicts of interest in US bankruptcies

+In July 2023, former Prima Wawona CEO Dan Gerawan filed a lawsuit alleging that the investment firm Paine Schwartz used Prima Wawona, then America's largest stone fruit producer, to create financial gain for McKinsey and that many of the Paine Schwartz employees were former McKinsey employees.
+The lawsuit alleges that in late 2020, Paine Schwartz hired McKinsey as consultants, without board approval, to make massive changes in Prima Wawona's operations.
+Thereafter, the company's performance deteriorated quickly, according to the suit.
+Moody's downgraded the company's outlook from "stable" to "negative".
+In October 2023, Prima Wawona filed for bankruptcy.
+McKinsey was the company's largest creditor, owed $8 million.
+The company was in default on $679 million in debt.
+Efforts to sell the company in bankruptcy failed.
+In January 2024, the company announced that it would liquidate, lay off all 5,400 employees, and sell off more than 13,000 acres of farmland.

 Government corruption scandals

 South African corruption scandal

 The Gupta family (no relation to Rajat Gupta) had strategically placed corrupted individuals in various South African government, utilities and infrastructure sectors.
 It is alleged that McKinsey was complicit in this corruption by using the Guptas to obtain consulting contracts from certain state-owned enterprises, including Eskom and Transnet.
 Working with Trillian Capital Partners (a consultancy which was owned by a Gupta associate), they provided services to the value of R1 billion ($75 million) annually.
 Trillian was paid a commission for facilitating the business for McKinsey.
 McKinsey hired law firm Norton Rose Fulbright to carry out an internal investigation over the allegations.
 McKinsey's then Managing Partner, Dominic Barton, issued a statement following an internal investigation, in which the firm "admitted that it found violations of its professional standards but denied any acts of bribery, corruption, and payments to Trillian."

 Corruption Watch, a South African non-governmental organization, filed a complaint about the controversial contract to the US Department of Justice, alleging that there was a criminal conspiracy between McKinsey, Trillian and Eskom in contravention of US and South African law.
 It was revealed in January 2018 that criminal complaints were filed against McKinsey & Company by the South African Companies and Intellectual Property Commission.
 South African prosecutors confirmed that they would enforce the seizing of assets from McKinsey.

 South Africa's National Prosecuting Authority concluded in early 2018 that the payments to McKinsey and its local business partner, Trillian, were illegal, involving crimes such as fraud, theft, corruption and money laundering.
-McKinsey had subsequently been in discussion with Eskom and the National Prosecuting Authority's Asset Forfeiture Unit to agree on a transparent, legally appropriate process for returning the R1-billion (US$74m) it had been paid – it was confirmed on 6 July 2018 that this had been concluded.
-Eskom confirmed it received R99.5 million in interest from McKinsey on July 23, 2018.
-The interest payment covers the two years since McKinsey was paid almost R1-billion in 2016.
+McKinsey had subsequently been in discussion with Eskom and the National Prosecuting Authority's Asset Forfeiture Unit to agree on a transparent, legally appropriate process for returning the R 1 billion (US$74M) it had been paid – it was confirmed on 6 July 2018 that this had been concluded.
+Eskom confirmed it received R99.5M in interest from McKinsey on July 23, 2018.
+The interest payment covers the two years since McKinsey was paid almost R 1bn in 2016.